How Much Salt Should You Use to Ferment Vegetables | How to Ferment Vegetables

 How Much Salt Should You Use to Ferment Foods?

 "The amount of salt isn't that important."
-"You can't mess up fermentation, it's safe" "Just sprinkle some salt and leave it for a week" "There's supposed to be yeast in fermented vegetables"
+"You can't mess up fermentation, it's safe" "Just sprinkle some salt and leave it for a week"

 I've heard all of these statements from people who claim to be educators on vegetable fermentation.
 Which is quite disappointing.
 Salt concentration is the most important factor, and without proper salt concentration you can indeed mess up fermentation.
 You don't just "sprinkle salt and leave it for a week."
 Salt concentration must be calculated using mass, and vegetable fermentation absolutely takes longer than a week.
 If done properly, at the end of the fermentation process only bacterial species should be present.